 If you’re a newbie buying your first rental house or a seasoned investor looking to grow your portfolio, this article is for you.

-I’ll tell you about Article 4, how it came into being, how to find Article 4 areas and overcome objections, your options and much more.
+I’ll tell you more about what is Article 4, how it came into being, how to find Article 4 areas and overcome objections, your options and much more.

 So stick around, grab a cup of tea or coffee and read on.

 - Do A Pre-Planning Application

 - Speak To A Local Planning Consultant

 - Check HMO Density

 The Town and Country Planning Department of the UK Government gives us a definition of what is Article 4 as

 “An article 4 direction is a direction under article 4 of the General Permitted Development Order which enables the Secretary of State or the local planning authority to withdraw specified permitted development rights across a defined area.”